sayersb/project-1-wdi/README.md

 }

-playerOneMoves - record player clicks after each round of computerMoves
+playerOneMoves - record player clicks after each round of computerMoves done with clicks checks after each click if it was right square somehow.. can check if cell = array number in array for chosen first 7

 compareComputerPlayer1 - to check if another computer moves needed